theshieldslab/theshieldslab.github.io/_pages/people.md

 I graduated with a Bachelor's in Biotechnology from the A-State campus in Queretaro, Mexico, in 2023.
 In spring 2023, I joined the Shields Lab as an undergraduate student while participating in an exchange program.
 In the spring of 2024, I started my Master's in Biology with research focused on the construction and sequencing of an arrayed Tn library as a resource for the *S. mutans* community.
 After graduating in December 2025, I plan to pursue a Ph.D. in microbiology.<br />

+## Undergraduate Students
+---
+### Kelvin Gonzalez - B.S.
+Microbiology and Health Education<br />
+I’m an undergraduate student at the University of Florida double majoring in Microbiology and Health Education.
+I joined the Shields Lab in Fall 2025.
+I’ve always been interested in research, and after working in a fruit fly genetics lab and completing a summer research program at the NYU College of Dentistry, I fell in love with it and wanted to continue doing research that connects more to my interests in dentistry.
+In my free time, I enjoy running, crocheting, and watching movies.
+After graduation, I plan to attend dental school and continue doing research there.

 ## Alumni
 ---
 **Tiffany Haydt** - Research Technician (Summer 2025) - East Asian Studies UNC-Chapel Hill\